 In the setting you can also activate a parameter to clean automatically all those cache on actions.
 Indeed, on backend/frontend actions like save a content, all cache can be cleaned.

 Plus you got a button available all over the Joomla administration to clean all cache in a click.

 Minification refers to the process of removing unnecessary or redundant data without affecting how the resource is processed by the browser - e.g. code comments and formatting, removing unused code, using shorter variable and function names, and so on.

-From the dashboard click on Group and minify, then the Scan button to list your website files.
+From the dashboard click on Group and minify, then enable options or paste the URL to exclude in the text area.

 You can group all your JS, CSS and fonts files in a single click.
 The group file feature includes